camunda/camunda-docs-manual/content/update/minor/70-to-71/index.md

 # Migrate Your Database

-For migration from **Camunda BPM 7.0** to **Camunda BPM 7.1**, the provided upgrade scripts that match your database have to be executed.
+For migration from **Camunda BPM 7.0** to **Camunda BPM 7.1**, the provided update scripts that match your database have to be executed.
-With a pre-packaged distribution, the upgrade scripts are located in the folder `$DISTRIBUTION_PATH/sql/upgrade`.
+With a pre-packaged distribution, the update scripts are located in the folder `$DISTRIBUTION_PATH/sql/upgrade`.

 Check for [available database patch scripts]({{< relref "update/patch-level.md#database-patches" >}}) for an overview of available sql patch scripts  to see if there are any for your current version.

-Regardless of the version you are migrating from, the main upgrade script is `$DATABASE_engine_7.0_to_7.1.sql` and has to be executed next.
+Regardless of the version you are migrating from, the main update script is `$DATABASE_engine_7.0_to_7.1.sql` and has to be executed next.

 # Migrate Your Process Application